What are other zdi networks and student laboratories doing, what are they particularly successful with?

 Programming Lego Mindstorms robots can specifically train creativity and problem-solving skills.
-The project go4IT! of the school laboratory InfoSphere at the RWTH Aachen pursues the concept of offering schools two-day robot workshops as a free service in order to initiate computer science activities.
+The project go4IT! of the student laboratory InfoSphere at the RWTH Aachen pursues the concept of offering schools two-day robot workshops as a free service in order to initiate computer science activities.
 By embedding go4IT!
 In the computer science teacher training course at RWTH Aachen University, students can also gain initial experience in gender-conscious teaching.

 Mechanics, car maintenance and web design: courses for girls in Duisburg (age 8, 9, 10)

-In 2013, on behalf of the zdi regional office, the Technology-Diversity-Equal Opportunities Competence Center developed two course concepts intended exclusively for girls on the mechanics and maintenance of a car and on web design.
+In 2013, on behalf of the zdi central office, the Technology-Diversity-Equal Opportunities Competence Center developed two course concepts intended exclusively for girls on the mechanics and maintenance of a car and on web design.
 The instructions for the preparation and implementation of career and study orientation measures contain, among other things, detailed planning of the course units, handouts for acting in a gender-sensitive manner, copy templates and career information.
 One of the course concepts was implemented for the first time by the zdi center in Duisburg, which ran the two-day course “Build your own website” with ten participants as a pilot project at the end of the 2014 summer holidays.

 Code4Girls in Cologne (born 8, 9, 10)